 - Fixed Rent – the renter pays a set amount per day/week/month

 - Percentage Commission – the salon owner takes a cut of the renter’s total revenue from clients

 - Combination – the salon charges both fixed rent AND a percentage of income from the renter

 We have included all of these options in our template.
 You just need to choose the one you want to use.

 The actual amount you charge depends on what you negotiate and what both parties consider to be a fair amount.

 How do payments get processed?

-A freelancer should always have their own payment facilities to take payments directly (such as a Square Card Reader or EFTPOS machine).
+It’s best practice for freelancers to have their own payment facilities (such as a Square Card Reader or EFTPOS machine).